bottlerocket-os/bottlerocket/variants/README.md

 ### build.rs

-We use the same build script for all variants.
+We reuse the same build script for all variants.

 ```rust
 use std::process::{exit, Command};